YamiMateo/Full-stack-take-home-assignment/README.md

 - Frontend: ~4 hours
 - Documentation & polishing: ~1.5 hours

-> Note: I spent more time on the frontend since this was my first time building a full SPA with React and Vite.
+> Note: I spent more time on the frontend since this was my first time building a full SPA with Vue and Vite.
 It was a valuable learning experience!

 ---